cameroncondry/cbc-kitten-scientists/README.md

 ### Crafting

 > This section has a configurable threshold for when the automation should be activated.
 Click the **trigger** label to the right of the **Crafting** label to set your desired threshold.
 The default value is `0.95`.
 This means that a resource will be crafted when it is at 95% of your storage limit.
+(What about unlimited resources?)

 In this section, you can select which craftable resources you want to craft automatically.